boscore/Documentation/BOSCoreTechnicalWhitePaper.md

 The BOS Network plans to build a network that uses dedicated lines to interconnect each node in addition to the normal connection network to ensure higher quality and low latency transmission of block data.

-## BOS Toolkit

-One of the pursuits of the BOS Network is to minimise the user threshold of usage and present it to users in an easy-to-use and easy-to-understand way.
-Therefore, the BOS Network official website will provide a feature collection page, which mainly to transform the BOS Network related features into users-usable interfaces, such as red packet, account managers and others.
-The positioning of the BOS Toolkit is not that of a wallet application, it improves the usability of the functions on the chain, allowing overall improvements in design.

-### Account Manager

-EOSIO introduces a flexible account system that allows for relatively complex operations for different privilege levels and different actions.
-Although this mechanism can implement an operating system level account solution, it is still too technical and complicated for the user.
-The BOS Network has made one more step in this regard, so that users can use it easily.

-Through the account manager, one can not only set limits for every deal and daily transfers through using the active key of the account.
-For more advanced owner permissions, the user must not only input the correct password, but also answer the correct question before using or exporting it.
-It is a rule that is designed to help users understand account permissions and enhance their awareness of security.

 ## P2P Self-Discovery